Effectiveness of the Self-Consistent Harmonic Approximation in ferromagnets with dipolar interactions: Summary and conclusions

-In summary, the SCHA revealed a great formalism to describe the magnetic thermodynamics in models endowed with dipolar interaction.
-As the usual bosonic formalisms, the SCHA method is adequate to be applied in the theoretical investigation of magnetism in various fields.
-In addition, provided that the SCHA formalism is a quadratic model, its application is more manageable than traditional bosonic representations that need to include spin-wave interaction to consider corrections of fourth-order or higher.
+The SCHA revealed a great formalism in describing the magnetic thermodynamics in models endowed with dipolar interaction.
+Likewise the usual bosonic formalisms, the SCHA method can be applied in the theoretical investigation of magnetism in various fields.
+Since the SCHA formalism is a quadratic model, its application is more manageable than traditional bosonic representations that need to include spin-wave interaction to consider corrections of fourth-order or higher.
+In addition, the SCHA shows some advantages compared with the SCGA, which is another method with similar purposes.
+The first one is related to the smaller number of required self-consistent parameters.
+For example, for the isotropic ferromagnetic Heisenberg model in the presence of a field $H^z$, the SCHA requires only a parameter (the renormalization term $\rho$) to determine the thermodynamics.
+At the same time, SCGA needs three self-consistent unknown variables (the magnetization and the longitudinal and transverse components of the mean-field fluctuation) to treat the same Hamiltonian.
+The difference in self-consistent parameters between both methods is even more significant for more general Hamiltonians.
+Another advantage refers to the quantization procedure.
+Whereas the SCGA applies to only classical spin models, the SCHA Hamiltonian, which is written in terms of $S^z$ and $\varphi$, can be easily quantized by imposing the commutation relation $[\varphi_i,S_j^z]=i\delta_{ij}$.
+Finally, despite the excellent SCGA results, it is easier to implement the dipolar interaction in the SCHA than in the SCGA, which could be a decisive point depending on the problem addressed.